karl/shopping-basket-test/README.md

 This page will list the products currently in the basket, with the quantity, and the total price (quantity x product price).

-There will be a button which checks ou
+There will be a button which checks out the basket.

 The endpoint to checkout a basket is is `POST http://localhost:5000/api/checkout`, with the product IDs in the body.
 More detailed API documentation is available in [the swagger documentation](http://localhost:5000/api-docs/) when the server is running.

-The ability to edit the quantities or remove items is out of scope.
+The ability to edit the quantities or remove items from this page is out of scope.

 ### Success page